Gracie Abrams: Endorsements

 Abrams was selected to be one of the faces of Pandora's 2022 ME campaign.
 She co-starred in Tumi's Fall 2022 Built for the Journey campaign in the same year.
 In October 2024, she became a brand ambassador for Chanel's Coco Crush jewelry collection.
+In January 2026, Chanel announced Abrams as the new face of their Coco Crush fine jewelry collection, positioning her alongside global ambassadors like Blackpink's Jennie Kim in a major worldwide campaign that debuted at the Chateau Marmont.